Spatial Manifestations of Order Reduction in Runge-Kutta Methods for Initial Boundary Value Problems: Modified Boundary Conditions

 \section{Modified Boundary Conditions}

 This section presents an alternative approach for avoiding order reduction by modifying the prescribed RK b.c.---hereon referred to as \emph{modified boundary conditions} (MBC).
 The concept of MBC itself is not new (see~\S\ref{ssec:PriorResearch}), with the most general formulation given in \cite{Alonso2002, AlonsoCano2004}.
 The purpose of this section is to show how MBC can be systematically derived by removing the boundary layers in the RK spatial approximation error.
 The advantage of MBC (over weak stage order) is that they do not restrict the RK scheme that is used; the disadvantage is that they are more complicated to implement.
 In \Srm\ref{ssec:MBC_derivation} we derive MBC via a power series expansion; and in \Srm\ref{ssec:MBC_BoundaryMismatch} we show that they suitably reduce the magnitude of BLs, and also reduce any boundary mismatch for non-stiffly accurate schemes.
-Note that, in line with the restriction to one-dimensional manifestations of OR in \Srm\ref{ssec:example_order_loss}, this section focuses on remedies for these one-dimensional structures.